Rapid Probabilistic Interest Learning from Domain-Specific Pairwise Image Comparisons: Conclusions

-This paper has introduced a user-driven interest detection algorithm for mobile robots.
-Unlike existing unsupervised storyboarding algorithms, the proposed approach allows for the direct inclusion of user of operator requirements, through a rapid and intuitive training process.
-Here, an operator is presented with random image pairs, and asked to select images of greater interest for their application.
-Standard probabilistic ranking algorithms using pairwise comparisons like these typically require a large number of comparisons, but our Gaussian process smoother dramatically reduces this number, by making use of similarities between image features extracted using a pre-trained convolutional neural network.
+This paper has introduced a probabilistic pairwise ranking approach, GP-TS.
+Standard probabilistic ranking algorithms using pairwise comparisons like these typically require a large number of comparisons, but this work has shown that pairing these with a Gaussian process smoother dramatically reduces this number, by making use of similarities between image features extracted using a pre-trained convolutional neural network.

-A particularly useful by-product of this approach is that saliency or attention maps, customised for user interest, can also be generated.
-This is particularly useful for inspection robots, which could use the proposed approach to automatically identify images of interest, along with image areas of concern.
-This could allow for active robot navigation strategies that leverage this information, thereby resulting in improved inspection information.